Early-Career Fellowship Program

 • Internships and student work do not count toward this requirement.

-• Exceptions to this requirement may be made for cases in which an applicant has more than two years of professional science writing experience but some or all of that experience is not in English.
+• Exceptions to this requirement may be made for cases in which an applicant has more than three years of professional science writing experience but some or all of that experience is not in English.

 • International applicants are welcome.
 However, applications, including writing samples and letters of recommendation, must be in English.
 Materials translated into English from another language are acceptable.